priyaKRently/YoutubeRently/README.md

  Integrated Google's Oath,
  Implemented HomeScreen and SearchScreen,
  A new Screen to play video.
- Recommended Videos list on the video player screen Not Done :-
+ Recommended Videos list on the video player screen

+Not Done :-

-Infinite  scroll
+Infinite scroll in video list

 Video Recording Link :-